Slackadays/Clipboard/README.md

 <br>

-Clipboard (or CB) is one of _the most advanced_ clipboard managers out there for your terminal.
+Clipboard (or CB) is one of _the most advanced_ clipboard managers you can get for your terminal.
 And, maybe even in general!

 When we started writing CB, we needed something way more powerful than other tools like `xclip`, `xsel`, `wl-clipboard`, `pbcopy`, or `clip`, and something really easy to use by truly anyone.